Wondering how to get a perfect MCAT score? Read on for information, tips, and frequently asked questions about achieving a perfect score on the MCAT.

 Now that we’ve discussed what constitutes a perfect score, we’ll discuss how to get a 528 on the MCAT.

 As with any test, it always serves to have a plan.
-Having a plan makes the process much more manageable as you start studying.
 Especially with the MCAT, you’ll want to create a plan ahead due to the density of the material it covers.
 One way you can do this is by creating an MCAT study schedule.

 In doing this, you can determine your timeline.
 Knowing how much time you have to study before you schedule your test is essential to maximize your score.
 As you do this, consider your daily life to ensure you have enough time to study and balance your other responsibilities.